astreum/whitepaper/README.md

 #### A Next Generation Blockchain Network that delivers on Decentralization, Security and Sustainability.

 Strategies: -
-1. All users earn quanta by providing validation or storage for the network.
+1. All users earn Astre by providing validation or storage for the network.
-2. Auto-adjustments on transaction fees, block limits and storage fees for sustainability & maximum network utilization.
+2. Auto-adjustments on transaction fees, block solar limits and storage fees for sustainability & maximum network utilization.
 3. Secure the network through digital signatures, proof of work on messages and proof of stake on blocks.

 ### Table of Contents